St. Lucia at a Glance

 The classic St. Lucia shore excursion — a van tour south from Castries through banana plantations and fishing villages, stopping at the Pitons viewpoint, Sulphur Springs mud bath, Diamond Falls Botanical Gardens, and Toraille Waterfall.
 5–7 hours including drive time.
 Most tours include lunch.
 The journey itself — through St. Lucia's lush interior — is part of the experience.
 Dozens of reputable operators offer this route; booking through your cruise line guarantees return-to-ship coverage, but independent booking through Viator is typically 40–50% cheaper.
 Operators such as Dannyboy Tours receive outstanding senior traveler reviews.

-Long drive — take Dramamine if motion-sensitive
+Most comprehensive day Long drive — take Dramamine if motion-sensitive

 🌊